Find Trade Colleges

 $22,357 Avg Student Debt

 With a ranking of #7, Athens State University did quite well on this year’s most popular schools for trade school students working.
-Athens State University is a small public school situated in Athens, Alabama.
-It awarded 842 degrees in 2021-2022.
+Athens State University is a small public school located in Athens, Alabama that handed out 842 degrees in 2021-2022.

-On average, students take out $22,357 in loans while pursuing their degree.
+By the time they get their degree, students from this school have racked up an average of $22,357 in student loans.
 Once they receive their degree, Athens State University graduates enter the workforce, making an average salary of $37,004 during the early year of their career.
-Of those students who received their degree, 69% were women.
+Around 69% of those degree recipients were women.

 Read More…